 The Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards.
 This includes ensuring that public money is safeguarded, properly accounted for and used economically, efficiently and effectively.
 The Council also has a duty under the Local Government (Wales) Measure 2009 to make arrangements to secure continuous improvement in delivering its functions in terms of strategic effectiveness, service quality, service availability, fairness, sustainability, efficiency and innovation.
-The Annual Governance Statement included within the Statement of Accounts, sets out in detail the Council's governance arrangements.
+The Annual Governance Statement included at the end of the Statement of Accounts document, sets out in detail the Council's governance arrangements.